yizeyi18/ScalES/doc/refactor2020.rst

   Furthermore, in this case the next ion move should start with PBE instead of Phi iteration.

+- [ ] Make sure that in geometry optimization, the atomic position, atomic force, and convergence criterion are synced at the beginning of each iteration (maybe via MPI broadcast)

 - [ ] Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.